-By 2030, this area will redevelop into a pedestrian- and bicycle-oriented activity center with medium-scaled intensity of activity.
+By 2030, this area will redevelop into a pedestrian and bicycle-oriented activity center with medium-scaled intensity of activity.
 A mix of commercial, office and high-end shopping integrated with multi-family as an accessory use, or as a primary use for senior living.
-Redevelopment will incorporate functional open space and greenways and preserve adjacent single-family homes protected by adequate buffering.
-Ideally, this area includes a community center where a wide array of activities achieve the City's desire to be a "lifelong community," allowing options for aging in place.
+Redevelopment will incorporate functional open space and greenways and preserve adjacent single-family homes.
+Ideally, this area includes a community center where senior and youth activities achieve the City's desire to be a "lifelong community," allowing options for aging in place.
 Multi-use paths and transit options will invite alternative transportation modes and greater connectivity; new pedestrian and bicycle options will link area to Perimeter Center.
 It focuses more intense development along I-285 with transitions to adjacent residential subdivisions.
-Redevelopment takes advantage of the planned, neighborhood transit station.
+Redevelopment takes advantage of the planned neighborhood transit station.